 - Price of goods/services and credit period for one to receive funds are mostly decided by financially strong parties, between buyer and seller, and by unique/less competitive goods/services being traded.

-- Buyers financial strength determines whether they want to offer CD or not.
+- The buyer’s financial strength determines whether they want to offer a CD or not.

 - Opting for CD exposes the seller’s weak financial strength to the buyer and hence is not widely accepted by the seller/vendor.

 - CD makes the cost of liquidity one-sided and in most cases is high, in spite of being the easiest and fastest way of getting cash by a seller/vendor.